-What if you could have an experienced Augusta Social Security attorney represent you and you would not have to pay anything unless and until you are awarded benefits??
-This important information from the law offices of Wilkinson & Magruder may help you decide.
+What if you could have an experienced Augusta Social Security attorney represent you and you would not have to pay anything unless and until you are awarded benefits?
+We may help you decide.

 Attorneys represent clients in Social Security disability cases on a contingency basis.
 This means that they do not charge you any fees unless your application for disability is approved.
 If the Social Security Administration decides that you are disabled, you will get a check every month for as long as your disability lasts.
 You will not have to pay your attorney any of your current monthly payment.
 If your claim is allowed, your attorney has earned his or her fee and will be paid from the back-pay that you are owed.

 When you hire an attorney, you will sign a contingency fee agreement.
 The agreement provides that attorney fees will only be paid if your application for benefits is approved.
 The agreement authorizes the SSA to pay your attorney 25% of any back benefits that you are entitled to.
 The agreement will also state that the attorney may be paid an additional amount as reimbursement for any money that the attorney has paid during the course of the proceeding.
 This includes cost of medical records, copies, postage, etc.

 What if your application is denied?
 How are you going to pay your attorney?
 There will be no need to worry about fees if that happens.
 Remember, your attorney will not charge a fee unless and until your application for benefits is granted.
 If your initial application is denied, your attorney will most likely recommend that the decision denying your benefits be appealed by submitting a request for reconsideration.
 There may be additional denials and additional appeals before your case is over.
 It may take many months or even years before a final decision is made.
 The terms of the original fee agreement will still apply.